dice-group/rdf-partitioning/README.md

 4. In order to generate the graph chunks without loading them into the slaves, start only the master with the additional parameter -o .
 This parameter will stop the loading procedure before sending the graph chunks to the slaves.
 The dictionary can be found at <dataDir>/master/dictionary and the graph chunks under <tmpDir>/master/koral_client_0/ . <dataDir> and <tmpDir> are the directories configured in the used configuration file.
 The chunks can be translated from encoded file into n-triples by using [ChunkTranslator](https://github.com/Institute-Web-Science-and-Technologies/koral/blob/release/src/main/java/playground/ChunkTranslator.java).

+5. For development purpose, there are six classes provided in src folder, please replace/add in relevant packages in Koral
 ### Authors
 * [Adnan Akhter](http://dice.cs.uni-paderborn.de/team/profiles/akhter/) (AKSW, University of Leipzig)
 * [Muhammad Saleem](https://sites.google.com/site/saleemsweb/) (AKSW, University of Leipzig)